 Speaking of safety, don’t fear the fact that you are staying in someone’s home.
-Sites like Airbnb, Wimdu, and VRBO have reviews processes for both the owner AND the tenant which does a good job of keeping everyone in check.
+Sites like Airbnb, Wimdu, and VRBO have review processes for both the owner AND the tenant which does a good job of keeping everyone in check.
 Do your research before you go, but don’t fear staying with a stranger – it may just be the best experience you’ve ever had!

 Resources: Airbnb.com, Wimdu.com, Couchsurfing.com

 Get even more engrossed in day-to-day life on your vacation as you take care of pets, meet neighbors, and become a part of a neighborhood or area for a short or long period of time.
-This option is completely free (minus housesitting membership fees) and you can use that money you save to do other things.
+This option is completely free (minus housesitting membership fees) and you can use the money you save to do other things.

 I’ve housesat a number of times and find that it’s probably the most immersive form of travel I’ve done.
-In Brussels I was able to do day trips out to surrounding towns and get back in time to take care of the pets.
-And as a solo traveler I enjoy having pets around to keep me company!
+In Brussels, I was able to do day trips out to surrounding towns and get back in time to take care of the pets.
+And as a solo traveler, I enjoy having pets around to keep me company!

 Resources: TrustedHouseSitters.com, Your own social channels,